airpair/animations-in-emberjs-with-liquidfire/post.md

 }
 ```

 Each call to `this.transition` defines a rule.
-Its arguments define constraints (*when* that transition should be triggered) and which animation(s) should be used if all constraints are matched.
+Its arguments define constraints (*when* that transition should be triggered) and declare which animation(s) should be used if all constraints are matched.

-In the above example `this.fromRoute` and `this.toRoute` constrain the transition to be activated if the route changes from `band.songs` to `band.details` and specify the `toRight` animation to be used.
+In the above example `this.fromRoute` and `this.toRoute` constrain the transition to be activated only if the route changes from `band.songs` to `band.details` and specify the `toRight` animation to be used.
 The last argument, `this.reverse` is a nifty shorthand that says that if the transition happens in the other direction, from `band.details` to `band.songs`, the `toLeft` animation should be employed.

 That brings us to our second component, the animation functions.